d1b1/d1b1.github.com/_articles/slack_power_patterns.md

 </h5>

 <p>
     This is a power tool that some slack users, usually when they are not familiar with the concept of command line tools, overlook.
-Slack comes with a ton of command to do starndard slack-like activities: send a message etc. But it also support allowing you to build your own set of command line options.
+Slack comes with a ton of command to do standard Slack-like activities: send a message etc. But it also supports allowing you to build your own set of command line options.
 </p>